quietsy/advanced-configurations/docs/hub.md

 - Check that you have connectivity on wg1 by running `docker exec wireguard ping -c4 -I wg1 1.1.1.1`.
 - Check that you have connectivity on wg2 by running `docker exec wireguard ping -c4 -I wg2 1.1.1.1`.
-- Check that the details of your VPN tunnel on wg1 by running `docker exec wireguard curl --interface wg1 -s https://am.i.mullvad.net/json`, you should get an IP that is different from your WAN IP.
+- Check the details of your VPN tunnel on wg1 by running `docker exec wireguard curl --interface wg1 -s https://am.i.mullvad.net/json`, you should get an IP that is different from your WAN IP.
-- Check that the details of your VPN tunnel on wg2 by running `docker exec wireguard curl --interface wg2 -s https://am.i.mullvad.net/json`, you should get an IP that is different from your WAN IP.
+- Check the details of your VPN tunnel on wg2 by running `docker exec wireguard curl --interface wg2 -s https://am.i.mullvad.net/json`, you should get an IP that is different from your WAN IP.

 ## Failover Script